 The Heart Rhythm Clinic takes a patient-centered, team approach.
-Doctors specializing in heart disease (cardiologists) who are trained in evaluating and treating heart rhythm problems and their complications work together as a multidisciplinary team to provide you with comprehensive care.
-Doctors evaluate you to determine which treatment may be most appropriate to treat your symptoms.
+Doctors specializing in heart disease (cardiologists) who are trained in evaluating and treating heart rhythm problems and their complications work with other specialists to provide comprehensive care.

 - Heart failure.
 If you have heart failure, doctors may evaluate you and determine whether you're a candidate for a biventricular pacemaker.

 - Sudden cardiac death.
 If you have heart disease, doctors may assess your risk of sudden cardiac death and determine whether you're a candidate for an ICD.